wkhere/stackless/Doc/library/xml.dom.rst

    Raised when an invalid or illegal string is specified.

-   .. % XXX  how is this different from InvalidCharacterErr ???
+   ..
+XXX  how is this different from InvalidCharacterErr?

 .. exception:: WrongDocumentErr